 - 30-minute recharge time

 After the Swing drone finds impact, it tends to shut off the propellers and proceed into freefall, which seems a lot worse than it is.
-Its weight and size imply that there is no actual harm upon impact with the floor if it will fall.
+Its weight and size imply no actual harm upon impact with the floor if it falls.
 It is not thick enough to split; it usually drops like a feather and lands on its side.